 Ultimately I want someone to stay with me because they are in love with me.
 And if you fall out of love with me, that’s ok too.
 I’ll be ok.
 I always am.

-What’s more important to you – Love or Loyalty?
+So, what’s more important to you – Love or Loyalty?

 That is definitely something to think about….